 Patti Sousa, Club Vice President who oversaw the project stated, “Paul and Mark were the perfect team to work on this project.
 They understood the challenge we have on Sanibel with so many bikes on the Path, particularly during season and they understood the serious message we want to convey.
 They also realized that our video had to be fun and entertaining to get viewers to watch it.”

-Sanibel is a beautiful, sub-tropical barrier island in the Gulf of Mexico, blessed with sunshine, beaches, lush vegetation, abundant wildlife, quiet streets and 23 miles of paved shared-use paths.
+Sanibel is a beautiful, sub-tropical barrier island in the Gulf of Mexico, blessed with sunshine, beaches, lush vegetation, abundant wildlife, quiet streets and 25 miles of paved shared use paths and over 8 miles of natural surface paths.

 In short, Sanibel is a paradise for cycling.

 The Sanibel Bicycle Club was formed in 1994 and over the years has grown to include several hundred members.
 The club has three distinct missions:

 Major Club activities include weekly Saturday morning breakfast rides, monthly “Off-Island Ride” trips to other interesting locations in South Florida, monthly potluck dinners and an annual picnic at the beach to kick off the new riding season.

 The Club’s members include recreational cyclists of all levels, from casual to serious, and even non-cyclists who support Sanibel’s path system.
 It’s a friendly group who are always ready to welcome new members.

 BikeWalkLee, a local community coalition advocating for complete streets in Lee County, has selected the City of Sanibel and the Sanibel Bicycle Club (SBC) as a 2013 Complete Streets Champion of the Year for “a decade of incredible work to make Sanibel a model walkable, bikeable community.”
 BikeWalkLee representatives presented the award at a December 2013 Sanibel City Council meeting.